Frequently Asked Questions

 The Priory School is home to 165 students.

 What is the average class size?

-Math, French, Art, Information Communication Technology, and several English classes are taught in flexible groups of 12 at each grade level.
+Math, French, Science, Art, Information Communication Technology, and several English classes are taught in flexible groups of 12 at each grade level.
 During Homeroom periods, Physical Education and Music, the two groups are brought together as one family group of 24.
 The Priory makes every effort to keep our enrollment capped at 24 students per grade.